SEI-R-2-22/deployment_MERN/README.md

 ## Objectives

-- Deploy server to heroku
+- Deploy server to Heroku
 - Deploy database to MongoDB Atlas
-- Deploy react app to either Netlify or Heroku
+- Deploy React app to either Netlify or Heroku

 ## Disclaimer